YangTao848/Restorante-Con-Fusion_React-Native/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+//app.json contains all the meta-data required to build a stanalone app.
+Refer to (https://docs.expo.io/versions/v27.0.0/distribution/building-standalone-apps).

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)